Best daily deals

 The OnePlus 11 is a return to the value flagship space from the brand, undercutting even the iPhone 14 base model by $100 at retail.

 It certainly presents something different to Apple devices, with an impressively unique design and insane charging speeds of up to 100W depending on where you are in the world.
-It offers the same Qualcomm Snapdragon 8 Gen 2 chipset as the Galaxy S23 range and a beautiful 6.7-inches AMOLED Edge display.
+It offers the same Qualcomm Snapdragon 8 Gen 2 chipset as the Galaxy S23 range and a beautiful 6.7-inch AMOLED Edge display.
 You get a 50MP main rear camera complemented by a 48MP ultrawide shooter and a 32MP telephoto lens with 2x optical zoom.

 But the camera setup isn’t everything it could be, and there are a few other key areas where the OnePlus 11 falls short of the iPhone 14.
-It doesn’t offer wireless charging, which is kinda crazy for a 2023 flagship, and the water resistance is also left wanting.
+It doesn’t offer wireless charging, which is crazy for a 2023 flagship, and the water resistance is also left wanting.
 It has an IP64 rating, which means it’s only really splash-resistant rather than the IP68 rating of the iPhone, which allows it to survive being totally submerged for a while.

 OnePlus 11OnePlus 11